Regret Optimality of Sample Average Approximation for Data-Driven Newsvendor Problems: A General Optimization Perspective: Problem Formulations

-Although this condition on $D$ has been widely used to obtain the logarithmic regret in the inventory management literature (see, e.g., \cite{huh2009nonparametric,shi2016nonparametric,zhang2018perishable,lyu2023minibatch}), it seems to be a little bit restrictive and can not be satisfied by a wide range of demand distributions. \cite{lin22datadriven} proposed a weaker assumption known as \textit{$(\alpha,\beta)$-local minimal separation condition}, which specifies that the density of the demand distribution is bounded below by a positive constant \(\alpha\) within a \(\beta\)-neighborhood of the optimal quantity.
+Although the $\alpha$-global minimal separation condition on $D$ has been widely investigated in the inventory management literature (see, e.g., \cite{huh2009nonparametric,shi2016nonparametric,zhang2018perishable,lyu2023minibatch}), it seems to be a little bit restrictive and can not be satisfied by a wide range of demand distributions.
+Therefore, \cite{lin22datadriven} proposed a weaker assumption known as \textit{$(\alpha,\beta)$-local minimal separation condition}, which specifies that the density of the demand distribution is bounded below by a positive constant \(\alpha\) within a \(\beta\)-neighborhood of the newsvendor solution $x^*$.
 Specifically, $F'_D(x) \geq \alpha$, $x \in [x^*-\beta,x^*+\beta]$.
+Under this weaker condition on demand and linear inventory cost, the objective function $C(x)$ is $\alpha'$-strongly convex on a small interval $[x^*-\beta,x^*+\beta]$.